IIIF/website/source/community/consortium/join.md

 *   Discounts on training and workshops
 *   Priority attendance at IIIF conferences, working meetings, and other events
-*   Ability to nominate a representative to serve on the [Technical Review Committee]({{ site.root_url | absolute_url }}/community/consortium/trc) which guides technical development of IIIF specifications (up to half the total number of associate member institutions may be elected to serve on the TRC)
+*   Ability to nominate a representative to the [Technical Review Committee]({{ site.root_url | absolute_url }}/community/consortium/trc), which guides development of the IIIF specifications

 Questions about membership?
 Email us at [admin@iiif.io](mailto:admin@iiif.io).

-**Conditions:**
+**Conditions of membership:**
 *   Only full members are eligible for voting rights on the Executive Committee
-*   A limit of three seats on the Executive Committee may be held by commercial organisations.
-Non-commercial organisations include libraries, museums, and archives.
+*   A limit of three seats on the Executive Committee may be held by commercial organizations.
+Non-commercial organizations include libraries, museums, and archives.
-*   Individuals who work for commercial organisations are welcome and encouraged to serve in community groups and committees
+*   Individuals who work for commercial organizations are welcome and encouraged to serve in community groups and committees